Jessicashinjo/Phaser_Guide/README.md

  - This is a program that allows you to map out entire levels using your assets.
 Perfect for any type of game where you have a set level and your world is not randomly generated.

 ##### [Texture Packer](https://www.codeandweb.com/texturepacker) (Arcade or P2)
- - Allows you to create a sprite from a set of images.
+ - Allows you to create a sprite sheet from a set of images.
 This program is free as long as you uncheck all of the "Pro Version" items that are automatically selected.
 This is highly recommend for creating your sprites if you are not good with Photo Shop, Adobe Illustrator, etc.

 ##### [Physics Editor](https://www.codeandweb.com/physicseditor) (P2 only)
  - If you are using P2 Physics this program will allow you to draw the exact shape of the body that you want.
 This means you could have a banana for players to collect with the actual shape of a banana instead of the body being a box.